-I needed to wear a bathing suit under my shorts and t-shirt.
+I needed to wear a bathing suit under my shorts and T-shirt for this excursion.
 I also carried a small waterproof backpack with a microfiber towel and bottled water.

 So, I also use a Rashguard t-shirt whenever I snorkel to prevent burns on my shoulders and areas that bob out of the water.
 Rashguard clothing is terrific at preventing burns and costs very little money.

 Getting To Kealakekua Bay

-Unfortunately, the turtle didn’t feel the same about us, even though we were a long-distance away.
-Upon seeing our boat, it darted beneath the water and disappeared in a flash.
+Unfortunately, the turtle didn’t feel the same about us, even though we were a long distance away.
+Upon seeing our boat, it darted beneath the water and disappeared quickly.

 While the walk down can take 45 mins to an hour, the hike back is much longer due to the incline trail.
-Once you arrive at the ocean, water access is very challenging within scraping yourself on the rocks.
+Once you arrive at the ocean, water access is very challenging without scraping yourself on the rocks.

 Captain Cook Monument

-The native people initially welcomed Cook by feeding him and his crew and furnished them with gifts.
+The native people initially welcomed Cook by feeding him and his crew and furnishing them with gifts.
 A few weeks later, tensions arose, with Cook firing the first shot at the Hawaiian people.
 This event resulted in his death aboard his ship a few days later.

-In 1874, a monument was erected in the approximate location of Captain James Cook’s death.
+In 1874, the locals erected a monument in the approximate location of Captain James Cook’s death.
 The white 27-foot spire is a striking contrast against the lush green landscape.

 Kealakekua Bay Snorkel Experience

 While I have snorkeled many times, I always prefer to swim in waters where I’m not battling a strong current.
-Since I would be in the water for over an hour, I took a complimentary pool noodle, which allowed me to relax and bob on the surface.
+Since I would be in the water for over an hour, I took a complimentary pool noodle, which allowed me to relax and bob in the calm waters.

-Each Hawaiian island has plenty of great snorkeling places, from Oahu’s Hanauma Bay to Maui’s Molokini Crater.
+Each Hawaiian Island has plenty of great snorkeling places, from Oahu’s Hanauma Bay to Maui’s Molokini Crater.
 But on the Big Island, the snorkeling hot spot is Kealakekua Bay.

 At first glance, Kealakekua Bay didn’t look like an excellent place to snorkel.
-However, once I put my face under the surface, the underwater world appeared before my eyes, like turning on a light bulb.
+However, once I put my face under the crystal clear waters, the underwater world appeared before my eyes, like turning on a light bulb.

 Snorkeling With Spinner Dolphins

 As the name suggests, spinner dolphins leap out of the ocean and spin in the air.
-It’s a marine version of a pirouette and quite a treat to watch the acrobatic displays of playfulness.
+It’s a marine version of a pirouette, and quite a treat to watch the acrobatic displays of playfulness.

 This act was certainly not what I expected from a local and not a good example to show travelers to Hawaii.
 As soon as the dolphins vanished, she also disappeared.

 Ride Back To the Harbor

 During the cruise back, the captain maneuvered the vessel closer to the shore to view some exciting sea caves formed by old lava flows.
-At one area, the water was so clear that I could see the bright yellow tangs against the ocean floor’s sandy bottom.
+The water was so clear in one area that I could see the bright yellow tangs against the ocean floor’s sandy bottom.